Module 5 of 5 · Foundations

 5.3 A day in the life of your smart meter

 To understand why smart meter data is both transformative and sensitive, consider what 48 half-hourly readings from a single day actually reveal.
-This is not hypothetical — it is what your meter records about you every day.
+The pattern below is not hypothetical: it is what your meter records every day.

 06:30 - the morning spike.
 Consumption jumps from near-zero to 1.5 kW.
 The kettle goes on, lights come on, the shower heats up.
 The time of this spike reveals when the occupants wake.
 A consistent 05:00 spike might indicate shift work.
 A 09:30 spike might indicate retirement or working from home.